dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-cose-key-jwk-hpke-kem.md

 A key with this kty has the following parameters:

 - The parameter kty(1) MUST be HPKE-KEM(T.B.D).
+- The parameter hkc(T.B.D.)
+MAY be present and contains the HPKE Key Configuration defined in Section 3.2.1.
 - The parameter pub(-1) MUST be present and contains the public key encoded in a byte string (bstr type).
 - The parameter priv(-2) MUST be present if the key is private key and contains the private key encoded in a byte string (bstr type).